Submit your film to Docs for Sale

-- Only creative documentaries completed after September 1, 2018 are eligible for Docs for Sale 2019 in Amsterdam.
+- Only creative documentaries completed after September 1, 2019 are eligible for Docs for Sale 2020 online.

 - Only English versions will be included in Docs for Sale: either English voice-over and/or English dialogue, or in the original version with English subtitles.